 4. Check on the Hardliner

-Look for things such as cracks, marks, or even missing parts in the hardliner.
-You are also advised to remove the comfort pads to get a better view of the potential damage that may be present.
+Look for cracks, marks, or even missing parts in the hardliner.
+You are also advised to remove the comfort pads to get a better view of any potential damage.

 5. Check on the Webbing